apollographql/router/.changesets/feat_geal_plan_cache_warmup_doc.md

 The `warm_up_queries` option enables quicker schema updates by precomputing query plans for your most used cached queries and your persisted queries.
 When a new schema is loaded, a precomputed query plan for it may already be in the in-memory cache.

-We made a series of improvements to this feature to make it more easier to use:
+We made a series of improvements to this feature to make it easier to use:
-* It is now active by default and warms up the cache with the 30% most used queries of the previous cache.
-The query cache amount is still configurable, and it can be deactivated by setting it to 0.
+* It is now active by default.
+* It warms up the cache with the 30% most used queries from previous cache.
+* The query cache percentage continues to be configurable, and it can be deactivated by setting it to 0.
 * The warm-up will now plan queries in random order to make sure that the work can be shared by multiple router instances using distributed caching.
 * Persisted queries are part of the warmed up queries.

 We also added histogram metrics for `apollo_router_query_planning_warmup_duration` and `apollo_router_schema_load_duration`.
 These metrics make it easier to track the time spent loading a new schema and planning queries in the warm-up phase.
 You can measure the query plan cache usage for both the in-memory-cache and distributed cache.
-This makes it easier to know how many entries are used as well ass the cache hit rate.
+This makes it easier to know how many entries are used as well as the cache hit rate.

 Here is what these metrics would look like in Prometheus: